 DCFS operates with three main goals in mind for the children under our care: Safety, Well-Being and Permanency.
 We are committed to ensuring that all children have access to loving and safe homes, and that families have what they need to help their children thrive.

-Director Bobby D. Cagle, a former foster child and longtime social worker, works closely with Chief Deputy Director Brandon T. Nichols, a 13-member executive team and nearly 9,000 staff across 20 regional offices, specialized bureaus, and administrative services to cover a broad array of services and programs to support children and families in crisis.
+Director Bobby D. Cagle, a former foster child and longtime social worker, works closely with Chief Deputy Director Virginia Pryor, a 13-member executive team and nearly 9,000 staff across 20 regional offices, specialized bureaus, and administrative services to cover a broad array of services and programs to support children and families in crisis.

 DCFS is one of 35 Los Angeles County Departments governed by the five-member Board of Supervisors.